Macross-Software/core/ClassLibraries/Macross.ServiceModel.Extensions/README.md

 ## SoapClient

 The traditional client used by `System.ServiceModel` is `ClientBase<T>` but `ISoapClientFactory` will issue instances of `SoapClient<T>`.
-What's the differnece? `SoapClient` can be disposed regardless of the state of the connection. `ClientBase` will throw an exception if you dispose a connection in anything other than its happy state.
+What's the difference? `SoapClient` can be disposed regardless of the state of the connection. `ClientBase` will throw an exception if you dispose a connection in anything other than its happy state.
 That leads to extra boilerplate being needed, or bugs, so I went a different direction here given there was an opportunity to break with the past.

 ## Basic Usage